Stanley & Joyce Black Family Foundation

 The Foundation does not fund individuals, fraternal organizations, political campaigns or candidates.

-All applicants (regardless of whether or not they are prior grantees) should submit a letter of inquiry, which can be submitted directly from this website.
-The letter must contain a brief statement describing the applicant and the need for funds.
+All applicants (regardless of whether or not they are prior grantees) must submit a grant application.
+The application must contain a brief statement describing the applicant and the need for funds.
 Please provide enough information to determine whether or not the application falls within the Stanley and Joyce Black Family Foundation program areas.

-The Preliminary application will be reviewed by the Board of Directors and, if approved for further consideration, your organization will be contacted by email to submit the grant application.
+The grant application will be reviewed by the Board of Directors and, if approved, will receive a letter in the mail with details on the acceptance.

 Please consider the following criteria as you develop your Grant Proposal: